 - 2,200 Pounds of Trash Removed

-Leave No Trace partnered with Andrew Pickins Ranger District of the Sumter National Forest and many other key stakeholders to implement a week of Leave No Trace training and outreach that will help the Burrell’s Ford recreation access area along the road to recovery.
-During the week the Leave No Trace team met with area stakeholders for strategic planning and unifying stewardship efforts.
+Leave No Trace partnered with Andrew Pickens Ranger District of the Sumter National Forest and many other key stakeholders to implement a week of Leave No Trace training and outreach that will help the Burrell’s Ford recreation access area along the road to recovery.
+During the week, the Leave No Trace team met with area stakeholders for strategic planning and unifying stewardship efforts.
 The Hot Spot efforts joined in with the Chattooga Conservancy’s annual River Sweep event which resulted in 2,200 pounds of trash being removed.
 In addition to those programs and events, the Traveling Trainers hosted a communication workshop for land management staff and stakeholder representatives.

 Your donation helps bring Leave No Trace solutions to these impacted areas.